 A.E.
 Phillips has served as the laboratory school for Louisiana Tech University since 1916.

 Applied Research for Organizational Solutions (AROS) is the consulting arm of the Department of Psychology’s Industrial and Organizational Psychology doctoral program.
 Founded in 2010, the AROS program is intended to provide students with experience in applied industrial and organizational psychology outside of the traditional classroom environment.

 Office of Professional Outreach (OPEO)

 Established in 2009, OPEO facilitates professional development coursework for education professionals throughout Louisiana and the region.
-OPEO manages the College of Education’s extension and outreach activity of providing credit-bearing coursework for those working in the professions served by the various departments within the College and facilitates the growth of extension and outreach activities of the College through promotion of current offerings and development of new offerings.
+OPEO manages the College of Education and Human Sciences’ extension and outreach activity of providing credit-bearing coursework for those working in the professions served by the various departments within the College and facilitates the growth of extension and outreach activities of the College through promotion of current offerings and development of new offerings.